Rule 8019. Oral Argument

 (3) the facts and legal arguments are adequately presented in the briefs and record, and the decisional process would not be significantly aided by oral argument.

-(c)Notice of Argument; Postponement.
-The district court or BAP must advise all parties of the date, time, and place for oral argument, and the time allowed for each side.
-A motion to postpone the argument or to allow longer argument must be filed reasonably in advance of the hearing date.
+(c)Notice of Oral Argument; Motion to Postpone.
+The district court or BAP must advise all parties of the date, time, and place for oral argument and the time allowed for each side.
+A motion to postpone the argument or to allow longer argument must be filed reasonably before the hearing date.

-(d)Order and Contents of Argument.
+(d)Order and Content of the Argument.
 The appellant opens and concludes the argument.
 Counsel must not read at length from briefs, the record, or authorities.

 (f)Nonappearance of a Party.
 If the appellee fails to appear for argument, the district court or BAP may hear the appellant’s argument.
 If the appellant fails to appear for argument, the district court or BAP may hear the appellee’s argument.
 If neither party appears, the case will be decided on the briefs unless the district court or BAP orders otherwise.

 (g)Submission on Briefs.
-The parties may agree to submit a case for decision on the briefs, but the district court or BAP may direct that the case be argued.
+The parties may agree to submit a case for decision on the briefs, but the district court or BAP may order that the case be argued.

 (h)Use of Physical Exhibits at Argument; Removal.
-Counsel intending to use physical exhibits other than documents at the argument must arrange to place them in the courtroom on the day of the argument before the court convenes.
-After the argument, counsel must remove the exhibits from the courtroom unless the district court or BAP directs otherwise.
-The clerk may destroy or dispose of the exhibits if counsel does not reclaim them within a reasonable time after the clerk gives notice to remove them.
+An attorney intending to use physical exhibits other than documents at the argument must arrange to place them in the courtroom on the day of the argument before the court convenes.
+After the argument, the attorney must remove the exhibits from the courtroom unless the district court or BAP orders otherwise.
+The clerk may destroy or dispose of them if the attorney does not reclaim them within a reasonable time after the clerk gives notice to do so.